Can dogs eat coconut water?

 The full picture

 Coconut water is a natural source of potassium, sodium, and other electrolytes, and in small amounts is safe for dogs.
 It's sometimes used as a mild rehydration fluid.
 A splash in water bowls on hot days or after exercise is fine.
-Avoid flavored coconut waters (added sugar, often chocolate or fruit flavors), and don't replace water with coconut water — dogs need plain water as their main drink.
+Avoid flavoured coconut waters (added sugar, often chocolate or fruit flavours), and don't replace water with coconut water — dogs need plain water as their main drink.
 Dogs with kidney problems should skip it because of the potassium.

-Open chocolate toxicity calculator →Risks to watch for
+Risks to watch for

-- Added sugar in flavored versions
+- Added sugar in flavoured versions

 - Too much potassium for kidney-compromised dogs